Are In Ground Trampolines Safer? | The Honest Truth

 No matter which type of outdoor trampoline you buy—in ground or above ground—there is always the chance of suffering one of the common trampoline injuries.

 These include fractures, sprains, strains or other bodily injuries.
-According to Policygenius, the most common type of injury types are soft tissue injuries (51.9%) and fractures (34.6%).
+According to Policygenius, the most common injury types are soft tissue injuries (51.9%) and fractures (34.6%).

 According to Policygenius, 75% of trampoline injuries occur when multiple children are jumping on the trampoline.